smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 preventing unintended impact on unrelated flows.

 ## QoS awareness
 Quality of Service (QoS) may be enforced by networks through a variety of mechanisms.
 In certain deployments, network operators may choose to apply distinct QoS policies to SCONE-enabled flows.
-However, SCONE enabled flows are typically used for adaptive bit-rate applications and are expected to be treated as default QoS flow for the corresponding PDU session.
+The SCONE Network Element responsible for inserting SCONE advice is not required to interpret or enforce QoS policies; its role is limited to the signaling of the advisory throughput information.
+It is expected that network operators shall be able to identify SCONE-enabled flows and, where appropriate, provide throughput advice in accordance to their policy objectives.

 ## SCONE Hint to the Network
 SCONE-aware applications ought to provide hints to the SCONE Network Elements,